Should you sell backlinks/external links on your blog/website?

 Quality of the External website

-Now consider the overall quality of the external website.
+Now consider the external website’s overall quality.
 Do they seem legit?
 Do they post spam content?
-Are they actually a genuine provider of value to their potential users?
+Are they a genuine provider of value to their potential users?

-If not then you do not accept that backlink request.
+If not, then you will not accept that backlink request.

-Here is a small checklist to check the quality of website in the context of taking backlinks and deciding if they are good for you:
+Here is a small checklist to check the quality of a website in the context of taking backlinks and deciding if they are suitable for you:

 Moving on to some SEO Stuff